 |HSN1b Gross rent arrears (all tenants) as at 31 March each year as a percentage of rent due for the reporting year

 |HSN2 Percentage of rent due in the year that was lost due to voids

 |HSN3 Percentage of council dwellings meeting Scottish Housing Standards

 |HSN4b Average number of days taken to complete non-emergency repairs

 |HSN5 Percentage of council dwellings that are energy efficient

-Of the five indicators in this area three have improved in 2017/18 compared to 2016/17.
-Two indicators have declined slightly in performance.
+Of the 5 indicators, 3 have improved in 2017/18 compared to 2016/17, while 2 have declined slightly.
 North Ayrshire performs well in this area compared to the national figures.